Over 90 percent of U.S. companies use social media for marketing purposes. However, only a few have implemented a sound social media policy.

 A social media policy is a set of guidelines on how employees should conduct themselves when they’re on social media.
 It ensures the people working for your organization are aware of the company’s rules and their responsibilities.

-Implementing this can reduce the risk of having bad publicity on social media.
+Implementing social media policy can reduce the risk of having bad publicity on social media.
 This can be difficult to handle once it starts getting unwanted attention.

 While it can be easy to add a bunch of rules to your social media policy, there are three things that you should keep in mind.